Benefits of MY PIANO STUDY, INC. Program

 As a member of the National Teacher Music Association, and other active music organizations, you are assured that MY PIANO STUDY, INC. is continually growing as a community piano school with degreed teachers who are committed to their careers, both in the teaching field, presenting workshops for Chicago area teachers and chairing festivals such as the annual “C.A.M.T.A Jazz Festival in Chicago”, as well as the performance arena, presenting recitals with and without students at several venues and being active adjudicators at several piano competitions.

-The studio is equipped with several grand pianos (for private and partner lessons) and a digital piano lab.
+The studio is equipped with several grand pianos (for private and partner lessons) and a piano lab (6 upright acoustic pianos).
+All pianos are Steinway-designed to inspire students with the best sound, touch and overall experience.

 Students in group classes utilize the Studio’s Yamaha state-of-the-art piano lab, consisting of seven digital console pianos which are connected to an integrated console for individualized instruction.